 What We’re Doing Now

-We invite anyone interested in hepatitis B and Asian Americans and Pacific Islanders to join the Task Force.
-The calls are open to anyone.
+CDC continues to provide support by offering a free conference call line for the Task Force’s teleconferences.
+Each year, the Task Force has five teleconferences (roughly every other month) and one face-to-face meeting.
+We invite anyone interested in hepatitis B, with a focus in serving Asian Pacific Islander Americans, to join the Task Force.
 If you would like to join, please email the Task Force at firstname.lastname@example.org.
 Stay connected with us through our teleconferences, emails, website, and members sharing resources and ideas.